trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 {% else %}
   <h2 class="issues-heading">Experiencing Issues</h2>
 {% endif %}
+{% endraw %}
-{% endraw %}{% endhighlight %}
+{% endhighlight %}

-With all this put together we have a well formatted components section which we can easily toggle the state of all the different parts.
+This completes the components section which we can easily change the state of all the different parts.

 ![Displaying the components](/img/blog/status-page/components.png){: .screenshot srcset="/img/blog/status-page/components.png 800w, /img/blog/status-page/components@2x.png 1600w"}

 ### Incidents

-Incidents are a perfect use case for jekyll posts.
+Incidents allow us to provide greater visibility and progress into the resolution of problems.
+This is a perfect use case for Jekyll posts.
 Posts can be written in markdown and are attached to a date.
 To read more about writing posts see our [documentation on blogging](http://docs.cloudcannon.com/editing/blogging/).

-The easiest step to begin with is the full history of posts.
-This displays every post grouped by the month that it occurred.
+Incidents are made up of two sections, full history and recent incidents.
+The Full history displays every post grouped by the month that it occurred.
 The following code uses a for loop to output each post.
-If the the post being output is not the same month as the last a header will be output for the month and year.
+If the month changes between posts, a header will be output for the month and year.

-{% highlight html %}{% raw %}
+{% highlight html %}
+{% raw %}
 {% for post in site.posts %}
   {% capture month %}{{ post.date | date: '%B' }}{% endcapture %}